joshuasoave/national-parks/README.md

 5. Delete branch once it's been merged.
 6. Whenever any sort of merge is done in github, make sure to do a git pull origin dev.

-## Want to make your own improvements?
+## :sparkles: Want to make your own improvements?
 - Visit our [Github](https://github.com/joshuasoave/national-parks)
 - Clone or download the repository
 - Open the project in terminal and your text editor of choice